 The reason it works out this way is that Tennessee has not yet approved private or tribal casinos and no racetracks have yet been built anywhere in the state.
 Meanwhile, some forms of online betting have received exemptions from federal anti-gambling laws and do not need specific authorization from each state.

 Online poker and casino sites probably won’t come to the state any time soon.
-State gaming laws prohibit both forms of betting across the board and nobody has expressed any serious interest in expanding its gambling options.
-You can also think about it like this: any state that refuses to legalize gambling in the real world is a long way off from legalizing anything online.
+State gaming laws prohibit both forms of betting across the board and nobody has expressed any serious interest in changing that.
+However, the state’s recent pivot to legalizing mobile sports betting is a sign attitudes are beginning to change.

 Horse Racing in Tennessee